-One of the many symptoms of uremia is itching that is typically worse at night.
-This itching most commonly affects the back, arms, and abdomen.
+With uremia, itching tends to be worse at night.
+It most commonly affects the back, arms, and abdomen.

 Scratching an itch can damage the skin and make the itch worse.

-People who have eczema, dermatitis, hives, or another skin condition may be recommended corticosteroid creams by a skin specialist.
+Eczema, dermatitis, or hives: These and other skin conditions may be recommended corticosteroid creams by a skin specialist.
 These can be applied directly to the skin to help with itching.
 Topical calcineurin inhibitors and oral antihistamines can also help to relieve the itch.

-Oral antihistamines are common anti-allergy medications.
-They can be prescribed or purchased over the counter.
+Allergies: Oral antihistamines are common anti-allergy medications.
+They can be prescribed or purchased online.
 Examples include Zyrtec, Claritin, and Benadryl.